 Introduction and Philosophy

 Furman University views its role in the administration of institutional policy as one of both ensuring fairness and providing an educational opportunity for the student.
 This approach protects the campus community by providing a system of educational, restorative and consequential sanctions for those violating university policies and also encourages growth and development of students through supporting the practice of responsible behavior in a community.
-The educational approach infers a need for understanding and self-discipline on the part of the student, as well as a respect for the rights and privileges of others.
+The educational approach requires understanding and self-discipline on the part of the student, as well as a respect for the rights and privileges of others.
 The University is not a sanctuary where students or student groups may escape the responsibilities imposed by law upon all citizens.
 The University does not condone the violation or attempted violation of federal, state or local law.
 Student conduct action may be taken on the basis of any conduct, on or off campus.
 Alleged violations may be referred to the appropriate criminal court and/or to the appropriate university official, national office or judicial body.

 The basic philosophy and principles which guide the student conduct process at Furman University are: